© Mark Vector

-Happy?
-Sure.
-But I’d have been happier with an actual zero bullying incident school.
+I’d be even happier if the certificates were true.
 ‘Nice one, Mum.’
 I hugged her.
 ‘No one’s safe when a bully’s around—’

 ‘Sorry, I mean, no bully’s safe when you’re around.’

 ‘You’d better believe it.’
-She raised her tiny fist.
-‘One more term without bullying and I get to meet the Prime Minister.’
+She raised her fist.
+‘One more term without bullying and I meet the Prime Minister.’
 Her focus drifted to the family photo.
 ‘It’s been a long road.’
-She shook her head as if a fly had landed on her nose.
+She shook her head as if a fly had landed up her nose.
 ‘Right, welcome to home-schooling.
-Any homework you need to finish?’
+Any homework?’

 ‘We had to write a limerick about a dictionary.
 But I finished it last night.’

 ‘Let’s hear it then,’ Mum said.